 Have you noticed that we have a lot of ants in NYC?
 If you go outside, you can find them everywhere.
 They build mounds in the middle of lawns.
 They build mounds in the cracks of sidewalks.
 They scale trees and plants.
 They climb all over trash bins and dumpsters.
 It is probably a good thing that there isn't a technology that can illuminate all ants and make them visible on a computer screen.
 We probably wouldn't sleep at night.
 Fortunately, there are some things you can do to reduce how often you see ants in your home.
 Here's a quick step-by-step guide.

 Step 1: Prevent The Alarm

 Do you know that most ants don't create nests inside your home?
-When you walk into a room and find hundreds, or even thousands, of ants crawling around everywhere, it is likely that they came from outside.
+When you walk into a room and find hundreds, or even thousands, of ants, crawling around everywhere, they likely came from outside.
 Why did they mobilize and enter your home in such large numbers?
-It is likely that one ant found a food source and rallied the others to come pick that source apart.
+One ant likely found a food source and rallied the others to pick that source apart.
 Worker ants leave a pheromone scent as they return to the nest with food.
 As other ants pick up the scent, they go and grab the food, leaving more pheromone as they head to the nest.
 The stronger the scent, the more ants get involved.
 Within no time, your house is filled with ants.
 But you can prevent this.

 Clean Up — When you wash counters, wash food storage shelves, clean floors, and vacuum, you remove food debris and juices that can attract the attention of worker ants.